nive927/nive927/README.md

 🌱 &nbsp;I'm learing Angular for my upcoming summer internship at Fidelity Investments.\
 🔬 &nbsp;I'm interested in R&D in the fields of Machine Learning, Computer Vision, and Applied CS.\
 📒 &nbsp;As the Secretary of the ACM Student Chapter at college, I handle all the chapter correspondence and plan technical events.\
-👩 &nbsp;I work with WomenTech Network (Global Ambassador) to to learn about diversity & inclusion and develop my leadership skills.\
+👩 &nbsp;As a Global Ambassador for WomenTech Network, I learn about diversity & inclusion and develop my leadership skills.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at nivedhitha18104@cse.ssn.edu.in!
 I'll try to respond as soon as I can.\
 ⚡ &nbsp;Fun fact: I'm a textbook INTJ-A personality type, the same type as Gandalf the Grey 🦄😜👌🏻